microsoft/rnx-kit/ROADMAP.md

   </tbody>
 </table>

-In many scenarios, from a product perspective, a WebView is sufficient and will provide a "good enough" experience to end users.
+In many scenarios, a WebView is sufficient and will provide a "good enough" experience to end users from a product perspective.
 This makes React Native, with all its complexities, an expensive choice to make.
 It's not enough to talk about performance numbers and great user experiences: we also need to court developers with a great developer experience.

 That's what we are setting as a north star goal for `rnx-kit`: to fill the gaps and provide a set of tools to reduce this distance, bringing the web's best developer experience to React Native.

-In the next section, we will outline what we are currently doing today and what we need to invest into going forward.
+In the next sections, we will outline what we are currently doing today and what we need to invest into going forward.

-## Our Approach
+## Our approach

 ### React Native's "web browser"